-The Teradata Extreme Data Appliance leverages the capability of scaling up in both the data size per node and the number of nodes to build a warehouse appliance that scales from 23TB (terabyte) to over 186PB (petabyte) of user data.
+The Teradata Integrated Big Data Platform leverages the capability of scaling up in both the data size per node and the number of nodes to build a warehouse appliance that scales from 76TB (terabyte) to over 234PB (petabyte) of user data.
 This enables customers to affordably perform business analytics on large amounts of data such as with deep archive data.
-By using large numbers of very high capacity disk drives, the user trades off a lower performance for a much lower cost per TB of storage, and, at the same time, vastly reducing the footprint and energy required per unit of storage.
-For example, an entry sized system of 91TB of user data with the Teradata Extreme Data Appliance requires just 15% of the floor space of a high performance Teradata Active EDW system with the same capacity of user data.
+By using large numbers of very high capacity disk drives, the user trades off performance on some workloads for a much lower cost per TB of storage, and, at the same time, vastly reducing the footprint and energy required per unit of storage.
+For example, one full cabinet of the Teradata Integrated Data Platform requires just 15% of the floor space of a high performance Teradata Active EDW system with the same capacity of user data.